intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/generic/capi.md

 We will provision a generic cluster with the TAS installed using Cluster API.
 This was tested using a the GCP provider.

-For the deployment using the Docker provider (local testing/development only), please refer to [Cluster API deployment - Generic provider](capi.md).
 1. In your management cluster, with all your environment variables set to generate cluster definitions, run for example:

 ```bash